Data-informativity conditions for structured linear systems with implications for dynamic networks: Single module identification in dynamic networks

 The new single module data-informativity results presented in Theorem \ref{theox} and Proposition \ref{propgraph2}, are relaxed versions of the data-informativity conditions presented in \cite{VandenHof&etal_IFAC:23}, where the target was to consistently estimate the full (unstructured) predictor model.
 It has been shown in \cite{VandenHof&etal_IFAC:23} that for satisfying those data-informativity conditions it may be necessary to adjust the selection of predictor inputs and outputs.
 In other words, for a particular selection of predictor inputs and outputs, it is not guaranteed that the data-informativity can be met by adding a sufficient number of external excitation signals.
 That is different in the current results, where the data-informativity conditions can always be satisfied by adding a sufficient number of external excitation signals at appropriate locations.

 \begin{corollary} Consider the situation of Theorem \ref{theox}.
-Then for any predictor model the data-informativity condition for consistent estimation of the target module $\bar G_{ji}^0(q)$ can be satisfied, by adding a sufficient number of external excitation signals to the predictor inputs $w_{i\cup\smD^c}$. \end{corollary}
+Then for any predictor model that satisfies the structural conditions for module invariance and confounding variables handling\footnote{See conditions a. and b. in Section \ref{eq81}.}, there exists a disconnecting set $\{w_{\smD^c}\}$ such that the data-informativity condition for consistent estimation of the target module $\bar G_{ji}^0(q)$ can be satisfied, by adding a sufficient number of external excitation signals to the predictor inputs $w_{i\cup\smD^c}$. \end{corollary}